 As you age, you experience various body changes, including thinner skin, muscle loss, and the absorption of fewer vitamins.
-Lack of vitamins can affect your bones, skin, and immune system, and may take its toll on your hair and scalp.
+A lack of vitamins can affect your bones, skin, and immune system and may take its toll on your hair and scalp.

 Unfortunately, there are no magic pills to give you long, flowing hair overnight; however, over time, a nutritious diet supplemented with vitamins can give your body what it needs to produce thicker, voluminous hair.

 You have nearly 100,000 hair follicles on your head, most of which are in the anagen (growing) portion of your hair's growth cycle.
 Your hair follicles need to be nourished from the inside with specific vitamins to continue growing and repopulating.
 Selecting the best vitamins for your hair is vital to maintaining a healthy scalp and vibrant hair.